 About 29% of physicians say they prefer EHR software that can be customized to specific practice needs.
 Imaging informatics applications are different from an EHR, but the same concept applies.
 A clinical workflow solution that allows for personalization of report parameters, format, and flow is highly valued.

 “One of my favorite things about Freeland’s system is the customizability,” Edwards said.
 “We really appreciate that we can get in there and work with them to tweak the service exactly how we like it.”

 The AccessPoint™ Connected Clinical Solutions offer an array of benefits, from intelligent reporting and AI to improved efficiency and customization.
 These capabilities allow for better patient outcomes, reduced busy work, and a lower risk of burnout.

 Dr. Linnebur summarizes, “physician burnout is a terribly prevalent problem.
 Anything that can help improve speed and accuracy is the way to go.
 You’re [Freeland Systems] helping us get through the day, and we need all the help we can get.”

 To learn more about the benefits of AccessPoint™ Connected Clinical Solutions, click here or call (888) 615-1888.

-About the author: For more than 25 years, John Freeland has been an industry pioneer and innovator of medical imaging technology, most notably in cardiovascular informatics.
+For more than 25 years, John Freeland has been an industry pioneer and innovator of medical imaging technology, most notably in cardiovascular informatics.
 He founded Freeland Systems LLC in 2004 to improve interoperability and standardized data transfer between imaging devices and clinical information systems.
 He is respected by and collaborates with leading physicians and major industry manufacturers to advance connected clinical solutions that streamline patient diagnoses and treatment decisions.